 The Group assesses whether goodwill is impaired at least annually.
 The assessment involves estimations of the recoverable amount of the cash-generating units (CGUs) to which the goodwill is allocated.

-The ongoing economic uncertainty from the COVID-19 pandemic has impacted the cash flow forecasts and estimates and assumptions inherent in the goodwill impairment test.
 The results of the annual impairment test determined the goodwill allocated to the CGUs is recoverable and no impairment loss was required (refer to Note 16.2).